St Neots: Rail

-At Peterborough station there are good connections to the north-east of England, the West Midlands and north-west, and to Ipswich and Norwich.

-St Neots was the 423rd busiest station in the UK in 2018-19 (out of 2560) with 1.3 million journeys beginning or ending there.
+There were 959,298 uses of the St Neots station (estimated ticketed entries and exits) in 2023 - 2024, ranking it 519 among the 2,585 main line railway stations in Great Britain.

 St Neots station footbridge has access to the car park and taxi rank on the west side, and the district of Love's Farm on the east side.
 There are lifts to the platforms.

-There is a proposal to open a west to east rail link between Bedford and Cambridge.
-This is expected to have a station immediately south of St Neots where the new line and the existing main line will intersect.
-The proposal is under consultation at present (2021).
+East West Rail is a plan to establish a railway between Oxford and Cambridge; a company named East West Main Line Partnership is charged with managing the development.
+Between Oxford and Bedford the route will connect and reopen established sections of route, and is expected to start passenger operation in 2030; extension to Cambridge is intended for 2035.
+For the time being a service marketed as the Marston Vale Line operates from Bletchley to Bedford.
+The Partnership's preferred route between Bedford and Cambridge will pass to the south of the A428 Black Cat roundabout to serve a new station at Tempsford, continuing to Cambourne and Cambridge.
+There will be no station on the new route at St Neots.

 Road

 St Neots lies adjacent to the A1 trunk road which links the town by road with London and the northeast of England and Scotland.
-The town is also linked with Cambridge to the east by the A428 road and Bedford and Milton Keynes by the A421 road at Black Cat Roundabout on the A1 just south of the town.
+The town is also linked with Cambridge to the east by the A428 road and Bedford and Milton Keynes by the A421 road at Black Cat roundabout on the A1 just south of the town.

 Six miles to the north the A14 trunk road provides westward and eastward access to the Midlands and East Anglia respectively.

-Historically the Great North road which forms the A1 passed through Eaton Socon until new alignment of the A1 road, forming a bypass, opened in 1971.